azhan10/deliveryapp-route-optimizer/README.md

 ### Improvements
 - Add a select box on interface that shows only those files (to reduce error even further)
+- Have the option to convert to miles.

 ------------------------